 clive oxford psychotherapy, counselling and supervision in hereford and herefordshire

-A registered counsellor and psychotherapist, I provide individual Counselling and Psychotherapy, Counselling Supervision and Couples Counselling in Hereford.
-I also facilitate Personal Development and Therapy Groups, and am a visiting lecturer at UWE (Bristol).
-My practice is within easy reach of Ross-on-Wye, Ledbury, Abergavenny and Hay-on-Wye.
+A registered counsellor and psychotherapist, I provide individual Counselling and Psychotherapy, Counselling Supervision and Couples Counselling near Hereford.
+I also facilitate Personal Development and Therapy Groups.
+My practice is approximately 15 mins from central Hereford and within easy reach of Ross-on-Wye, Ledbury, Abergavenny and Hay-on-Wye.

 This is my job; what I do for a living; have conversations with people, be with them, helping them through times of difficulty, doubt, uncertainty and despair.
 It’s a risky business though; we might speak the unspeakable, hear the unhearable, feel the unfeelable, see the unseeable, touch the untouchable.
 That’s quite risky then; daring to hear, see, feel, touch, speak and sense that which has had no permission before.
 Therapy often begin’s with fear; everyone I’ve worked with has said that phoning me was one of the hardest things they ever did.

 But.... you can only start from where you are!

 In my Counselling and Psychotherapy practice, I work with clients from all walks of life who sense they are at some ‘critical point’ in their lives; perhaps stuck, confused and unsure of the way forward - at a crossroads.
 Discovering meaning and purpose in these ‘places’ can be transforming and help realise new perspectives and horizons.
 The continual struggle, when self-esteem is low, can feel overwhelming, and it can often take great courage to ask for help or support.